obakengshepherd/obakengshepherd/README.md

 ## 🚀 **InsureClaim – Full-Stack Insurance SaaS (Personal Project)**
 > A **modern, modular insurance management system** built from scratch as a **Software-as-a-Service (SaaS)** platform.
 > Runs 100 % locally with full-stack functionality: authentication, claims processing, policy management, and analytics.
-> Designed using **Clean Architecture**, **Dependency Injection**, and **Entity Framework Core** — production-ready and Azure-compatible.
+> Designed using **Clean Architecture**, **Dependency Injection**, and **Entity Framework Core** production-ready.

 ---

 ### 🧱 **Project Overview**

-**Goal:** Deliver a professional, role-based insurance platform capable of handling customers, policies, claims, and reports, all powered by a secure backend and an interactive frontend.
+**Goal:** I was aiming to deliver a professional, role-based insurance platform capable of handling customers, policies, claims, and reports, all powered by a secure backend and an interactive frontend.

 | Module | Description |
 |---------|--------------|